Computational-Psychiatry/bitbox/README.md

 1. Download the [Dockerfile](https://github.com/Computational-Psychiatry/3DI/raw/main/docker/3DI/Dockerfile)
 2. Download the [3DMM model](https://faces.dmi.unibas.ch/bfm/index.php?nav=1-2&id=downloads)
-3. Place the Dockerfile and the face model (01_MorphableModel.mat) in the same directory
+3. Place the Dockerfile and the face model (`01_MorphableModel.mat`) in the same directory
 4. Within this directory, run the following command to copy the face model
     ```bash
     docker build -t 3di:basel2009-20241217 .
     ```
-    The first parameter "3di:basel2009-20241217" is the name of the name image to be created.
+    The first parameter `3di:basel2009-20241217` is the name of the name image to be created.
 You can replace it if you wish.
-Please don;t forget the "." at the end.
+Please don't forget the `.` at the end.
 5. That's it!
 You will also need to set an environment variable `DOCKER_3DI`, which will be explained below.

 #### Using Docker: Option 2